CHID Lab Projects

 Mariana Waller, Undergrad.
 Research Assistant

-Breanna Villareal, Undergrad.
+Breanna Villarreal, Undergrad.
 Research Assistant

 Clarissa Thorne-Disla, Undergrad.
 Research Assistant

-Web Design Team
+Web Design Team:

 Rene Payne, Creative Director, included